CHRIST—HEAD AND BODY

 It appears that the leaders of erstwhile Christian nations, including America, are not pointing their countries toward God as being the remedy for the increasing problems.
 This is a huge mistake on their part, for they will go down to ruin with the countries they are attempting to govern.

-We have been speaking, to this point, of building up the Body of Christ.
+To this point, we have been speaking of building up the Body of Christ.
 The Body of Christ is not built up in the Head for no reason.
 It is being prepared to work with the Head in installing the Kingdom of God upon the earth.

 Now we will turn to the verses that describe the task of bringing justice to the nations.
 It is obvious that if the members of the royal priesthood are to bring restoration and justice to the world, they themselves must first be built up into oaks of righteousness.
 We have described how the Body of Christ builds up itself in love.

-According to my understanding, the second chapter of Joel is a description of Christ and His armies of saints and angels going through the earth, after the Battle of Armageddonthe battle described in Revelation, chapter nineteen.
+According to my understanding, the second chapter of Joel is a description of Christ and His armies of saints and angels going through the earth after the Battle of Armageddon — the battle described in Revelation chapter 19.